The Perfect 3 or 4 Days in the Lake District Itinerary

 Beatrix Potter’s house still stands atop a small hill in the Lake District and visitors can explore her house and garden, enjoy a meal at the pop-up café, and shop for souvenirs.

-Tickets to enter must be booked in advance and will cost £14.00 GBP to visit (or £7.00 GBP for children).
-You can also organise a half-day tour includes a visit to the house as well as some nearby attractions.
+Tickets to enter must be booked in advance.
+You can also organise a half-day tour that includes a visit to the house as well as some nearby attractions.

 Sunset at Kirkstone Pass